 Competitor analysis is never over, so it’s important to keep a keen eye on what your competitors are doing if you want to stay ahead in the search engine rankings!

-SEO tip #5: Make your website mobile friendly
+Making your website mobile friendly

 These statistics haven’t gone unnoticed by search engines like Google and Bing, and they are now taking mobile friendliness into account when determining their rankings (see our blog on Google CWV for more detailed information).
 Most companies are now adopting a “mobile first” policy which means that mobile friendliness is the first priority when creating web pages.
 Take this into consideration when you build or adjust your website!

-SEO tip #6: Invest in technical SEO
+Invest in technical SEO

-In everything we do, we always place a massive emphasis on identifying and understanding our target audience and what makes them purchase the goods or services that a business offers.
+In everything we do, we always place a massive emphasis on identifying and understanding our target audience and what makes them require the goods or services that a business offers.
 Without this information, businesses don’t stand a chance of generating leads or making sales.

 So, before you start any SEO campaign, it’s essential to understand your target audience as best as possible.